alanchiem/wat_r/README.md

 # How to use this app.

 ### Stopwatch
-- Find something meaningful to do, and tap anywhere on the screen to start the stopwatch.
+- Find something meaningful to do and tap anywhere on the screen to start the stopwatch.
 Note that during this time, you should be completely focused on your chosen activity.
 - When the stopwatch is activated, a drop of water will fall every two seconds.
 You can pause/play the clock with another single tap.
 - Reset the stopwatch when you're done by tapping twice.
 The water you accumulated will now be added towards your total amount of drops.